-Unregistered household properties (also known as 'gap sites') are properties where water and/or wastewater services are being consumed, but the property is not in the company's system and is therefore not billed.
-This performance commitment is to ensure that the company has robust and consistent processes in place in order to minimise the number of unregistered properties within its region.
-The company will use third party datasets to cross reference with its billing system on a quarterly basis in order to identify mismatches in the properties registered.
+Unregistered household properties (also known as 'gap sites') are properties where water and/or wastewater services are being consumed, but the property is not in the Thames Water systems and is therefore not billed.
+This performance commitment is to ensure that Thames Water has robust and consistent processes in place in order to minimise the number of unregistered properties within our region.
+We use third party datasets to cross reference with our billing system on a quarterly basis in order to identify mismatches in the properties registered.